ldovu/wellness-tracker-app/README.md

 # wellness-tracker-app

-#### This project was done for the exam of "Sistemi integrati e mobili" (Prof. Sylvio Barbon Junior, 2024) at the University of Trieste.
+This project was done for the exam of "Sistemi integrati e mobili" (Prof. Sylvio Barbon Junior, 2024) at the University of Trieste.

+The code is extensively commented, with each file containing a description of its main features at the beginning.

 ## Description